310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Tomoya %}
 Yep.
 Well, anyway, I just wanna make sure of something real quick.
-You say you want to be cuter… But that doesn’t necessarily mean you want to crossdress, right?
+You say you want to be cuter… But that doesn’t necessarily mean you wanna cross-dress, right?

 I mean, the thing that started our whole fight was the idea of taking up jobs that would require crossdressing.

-It was all because I said I didn’t wanna do it.
+It was all 'cause I said I didn’t wanna do it.
 {% endbubble %}

 {% bubble Hajime %}